 Get secure and personalised results online.

-Diabetes is a condition where you have trouble controlling your blood sugar levels.
+Diabetes is a condition where the body has trouble controlling blood sugar levels.
 When your sugar levels are too high it can cause a whole host of serious problems, ranging from problems with your sight and extremities as well as increasing the risk of heart attacks and strokes.
 Diabetes is currently one of the biggest health issues in the UK.
 Ideally, it is best to prevent it from ever happening in the first place.

 The rise in those developing diabetes is thought to be largely driven by the increasing rates of obesity.
 Even though the exact cause of diabetes is still not fully understood, it is known that those who are overweight or obese have a much greater risk of developing type 2 diabetes.
 Those with diabetes have an increased risk of developing heart and circulatory diseases and the surge in type 2 diabetes cases could put thousands of people at risk of a heart attack or stroke.
 We asked our Medical Director Dr Sam Rodgers to explain why this is: